 ImageKit will not copy or move the files or folder in your backup bucket.

-Using AI-powered background removal or auto-tagging consumes extension units.
+Using AI-powered image generation, background removal, auto-tagging, or other AI extensions using the ImageKit Editor consumes extension units.
 Your ImageKit plan includes a fixed amount of extension units that can be used to execute different extensions.
-Different extension consumes a different amount of fixed units.
+Different extensions consume different amounts of extension units.